Rjaysesh0207/project-2/README.md

 * Authorization will be needed to create and update event data, add contacts and make an invite list
 * Create and update event data
 * Create and update contacts
-* Create and update the list of invited guests
-* View the send page that sends invites out
+* View the send page that sends the invites out

 ### Stretch Goals
 * Customize an invite card